digital-york/Borthwick-Catalogue-CSS-theme/README.md

 The *arBorthwickPlugin* theme should be selectable from the web interface's admin Settings > Themes.

-The theme is deployed through Puppet so the above CLI commands are only really relevant for testing purposes.
+The theme is deployed through Puppet so the above CLI commands are only really relevant when testing or making changes to the theme.